shaheriar/Breast-Cancer-Diagnosis/README.md

-# Breast-Cancer-Diagnosis
+# Breast Cancer Diagnosis
-Using different Machine Learning techniques to predict whether a breast cancer diagnosis is benign or malignant.
+Using different Machine Learning techniques such as Random Forest Classifier, SVM, and K Nearest Neighbors to predict whether a breast cancer diagnosis is benign or malignant.

 # Contributors
 - Afraaz Mohammed